silky/silky.github.com/src/posts/2018-04-15-cppns-for-procedural-landscape-generation.md

 </center>

 Anyway, I hope someone finds this useful!
 I hope I can play with this idea a bit more!
-I think thee's a lot of juice to squeeze here, in terms of using CPPNs to generate different levels of detail; to add much more detail to the Unity terrain by making decisions based on height (such as where water goes, where snow starts, etc).
+I think there's a lot of juice to squeeze here, in terms of using CPPNs to generate different levels of detail; to add much more detail to the Unity terrain by making decisions based on height (such as where water goes, where snow starts, etc).
 Furthermore, it would also be neat to auto-generate town locations, and just about everything!
+Then of course there's all the details of the CPPN itself to play with; the layer structure, adding more variables, using different norms to highlight different regions of the resulting image; the mind boggles at the options!

-Hope this demonstrates how fun CPPNs can be!
+I hope this demonstrates how fun CPPNs can be!

 ### Aside